Who Are TransUnion? Everything You Need to Know About TransUnion

 Every application you make shows up on your credit file.
 Even though it only stays on there for 12 months, it impacts your credit score.
 If you make a lot of applications in a short space of time, it makes you look desperate for money.

-3. Register on the electoral roll
+3. Register on the Electoral Roll

 If you’re not already enrolled to vote, consider registering.
 It’ll give your credit score a boost and could help with future applications for credit you make.